Solos (TV series): Production

-Amazon Studios greenlighted the series in October 2020.
+Amazon Studios greenlit the series in October 2020.
 In February 2021, the title was announced.
 Weil is executive producer, and Laura Lancaster, Sam Taylor-Johnson and Pixie Wespiser produced.
 Weil makes his directorial debut directing three episodes and Taylor-Johnson directs two.
 Other directors for the series include Zach Braff and Tiffany Johnson.
 The cast was announced in February 2021, and their characters' names were announced in April 2021.
 Principal photography took place in Manhattan Beach, California from October 9 to November 19, 2020.

 Release

 The series debuted on Amazon Prime Video on May 21, 2021, for the UK, United States, Australia, Canada, Ireland, India, New Zealand.
 Other territories debuted later that year.

 Reception

 On Rotten Tomatoes, the miniseries holds an approval rating of 44% based on 32 critic reviews and an average rating of 5.80/10.
 The website's critical consensus reads, "A star-studded cast and a smattering of truly lovely moments can't save Solos from feeling stranded in space."
 On Metacritic, it has a weighted average score of 44 out of 100 based on 16 critic reviews, indicating "mixed or average reviews".